yumu987/project/README.md

-# Single-image Super-resolution
+# EENG30009 Individual Research Project 3

-Project: Single-image Super-resolution
+A performance analysis of Single-image Super-resolution by using ESRGANs (SRGANs) upsampling in bitrate reduction scenarios

 Supervisor: